 Having got the building design right for your pharmaceutical manufacturing needs, whether that is a single story manufacturing floor or multiple floors, it is important to choose the right container-based materials transfer system that will ensure that your pharmaceutical equipment is functioning well and factory production flow is optimised.
 As you start to investigate which IBC is the best, don't be driven by price alone.
 What initially looks like a cheaper option may not give you the performance you ultimately need.
 It is worth doing your research and understanding the benefits and limitations of the different types of IBC on the market today.
 We have created a handy checklist of the types of questions to ask when making that selection.

 The type of IBC you choose depends on many different factors which we will explore in a series of blogs over the coming weeks.
-This blog looks at what to consider if you have a product that is prone to segregation as it transfers between the pharmaceutical equipment.
+This blog looks at what to consider if you have a product that is prone to segregation as it transfers between equipment for Pharmaceutical Manufacturing.

 How Segregation Can Occur: